abubakr521/Procom_25_CTF_Challenges/The Swords Owner/Solution.md

 # Solution
 This was a simple google dorking challenge.
-Once you start the container you would get this questions
+Once you start the container you would get this question:
 ``What is the one thing a true friend has that he should protect, with his heart and soul?``
 As it was clearly mentioned that this was a Berserk themed CTF, so you just had to search for the question and add berserk in your search query.
 #